roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-02 ****** byTheTalkMan© My eyes were scrunched in pleasured concentration as I focused only on getting the cum out of my swollen dick.
+My eyes were scrunched in pleasured concentration as I focused only on getting the cum out of my swollen dick.
 My jacking began to slow as the tanks began to empty, the beams of cum lessening in volume and strength, barely making it past her belly button.
 Finally, I forced the last of my cum out from my shaft, dripping it onto her.
 My muscles relaxed and my hands fell to my side.
 I looked up at Carrie.

  She was fucking covered in cum.
 I tended to cum a lot, but never this much.
 I had painted her stomach with some of my cum having landed on her breasts and one shot landing on her sternum.
 Carrie dragged her fingers across her belly and pulled them back, letting the strands of cum stretch between her fingers and her stomach.
 She looked up at me and smiled.